MicrosoftDocs/appcenter-docs/docs/gdpr/how-to-stop-collecting-data.md

 ```

 > [!NOTE]
-> This will stop ingestion of all data coming from the App Center SDK, but won't delete existing data associated with the app.
+> This stops ingestion of all data coming from the App Center SDK, but won't delete existing data associated with the app.

 ## Stop collecting all SDK data for a specific device from the server